VasilijePantic/ScoreKeeperSimpleApp/README.md

 			p1Display.textContent = p1Score;
 			}
 		});
+I have updated the event listener part of the application.
+Both players are also able to play the game using left and right arrow keys.

 This app is a part of my JavaScript and DOM learning process.
 I am currently learning JavaScript using "The Web Developer Bootcamp" course on Udemy.